graphql-aspnet/graphql-aspnet.github.io/docs/reference/attributes.md

 #### [GraphType(name, inputName)]

--   `name` : The name of graph type as it should appear in the object graph
+-   `name` : The name of graph type as it should appear in the schema when used as an `OBJECT`
--   `inputName`: The name of the graph type in the schema, when used as an `INPUT_OBJECT` in the object graph.
+-   `inputName`: The name of the graph type in the schema when used as an `INPUT_OBJECT`

 ```csharp
 [GraphType("person", "personModel")]